LIGHT AND MATTER - 2022/3

 The learning and teaching methods include:

-- “chalk and talk” lectures backed up with guided study to stimulate uptake of subject knowledge (2 hour per week x 10)
+- Lectures: backed up with guided study and including captured content to stimulate uptake of subject knowledge

-- seminar-type discussion forums of the key concepts including “classic” research articles and reviews describing applications of theory (0.5 hour per week x 10)
+- Seminars: discussion forums of the key concepts including “classic” research articles and reviews describing applications of theory

-- tutorial demonstration of solutions to key problems after students have attempted them for formative feedback (0.5 hour per week x 10)
+- Tutorials: demonstration of solutions to key problems after students have attempted them for formative feedback

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.